Fireflies AI Review —

 to memory.

-You do not experience Fireflies like editing software, a project management system, or even a traditional note-taking tool.
-The first session does not feel like learning an interface.
+You don't experience Fireflies like editing software, a project management system, or even a traditional note-taking tool.
+The first session doesn't feel like learning an interface.
 It feels like hiring someone whose entire job is to remember everything that happens in your meetings and make it available whenever you need it.

 What arrives after your first meeting is more structured than most people expect.
-Not just a transcript — a formatted document with speaker-separated paragraphs, an AI summary highlighting the key points and decisions, a list of extracted action items with owner attribution where the conversation made it clear, and searchable tags organised by topic.
-The first realisation is that you are looking at a meeting that actually happened the way it needed to be documented — not the way everyone hoped someone would document it.
+Take a Tuesday product sync: 40 minutes, five people, no agenda anyone stuck to.
+Twenty minutes after it ends, what's waiting isn't just a transcript.
+It's a formatted document with speaker-separated paragraphs.
+An AI summary pulls out the two decisions that actually got made, buried in a tangent about deployment timing.
+A list of action items has names attached where the conversation made ownership clear, plus searchable tags by topic.
+The first realisation is that you're looking at a meeting documented the way it needed to be, not the way everyone hoped someone would eventually get around to writing it up.

 - Full transcript with speaker identification and timestamps

-- AI summary — key points, decisions, and context
+- AI summary of key points, decisions, and context

 - Automatically extracted action items with owner attribution